ubam/infrastructure/FAQ.md

 ### 1.3 What sets Ubuntu Touch apart from Apple and Android?

 Ubuntu Touch has something no other mobile device has.
-Convergence — One platform for phone, tablet, desktop/laptop, TV and server.
+Convergence — One platform for phone, tablet and desktop.
 Users will experience the freedom of chosing any device they desire by having a unified operatin system.
 Application developers create programs once, and they are automatically adjusted for optimal use dependent on the user and device.
 Desktop apps can run on the phone, and phone apps can run on the desktop... with only one app!
 The possibilities are exiciting and the future of computing is Convergence!

 ### 1.4 Convergence... what is it and how does it work?